-Disputes with customers are no fun.
+Disputes with customers are never fun.
 This is especially true when it comes to chargebacks.
-Below, we’ll walk through the basics of the chargebacks process, what usually causes them, and the steps you can take to prevent chargebacks from happening.
+Below, we’ll walk through the basics of the chargebacks process, what usually causes them and the steps you can take to prevent chargebacks from happening.

 In this article:

 A chargeback happens when a customer disputes a charge from your business and asks the card issuer to reverse it.
 Card chargebacks are meant to protect consumers from unauthorised transactions but they can mean big headaches for businesses.

 When a chargeback happens, the disputed funds are held from the business until the card issuer works things out and decides what to do.
 Unfortunately, this can be a complicated and time-consuming process involving a lot of paperwork and documentation.
 (Unless you work with a payment service provider like Square — more on that later.)

 Order the Square contactless and chip and PIN reader.

 Does Square Have Chargeback Fees?

 No, Square doesn’t charge a fee for chargebacks.